Psychological Healing

 —Matthew 10:37-39

-And if, after living a life of self-indulgent “love” for the world, you finally discover that you have botched the job of raising your children, then you have one choice: return to God as Saint Catherine describes.
+If, after living a life of self-indulgent “love” for the world, you finally discover that you have botched the job of raising your children, then you have one choice: return to God as Saint Catherine describes.
 In other words, take that cross you wear around your neck like a piece of jewelry and start carrying it.

 This necessitates about three steps:

-You will have to make reparation to God for your past mistakes, and for the sins your children have committed as a result of your failure to direct them properly.
+Make reparation to God for your past mistakes, and for the sins your children have committed as a result of your failure to direct them properly.
 And by making this reparation to God you make it possible for your children to recognize real love and to return to God as well.

-You should also admit openly to your children that your previous behavior was wrong, and that you’re sorry for the mistakes you made.
+Admit openly to your children that your previous behavior was wrong, and that you’re sorry for the mistakes you made.
 Much of the psychopathology of those who feel victimized derives from their unconscious desire to show the world how much they have been abused and to hear someone acknowledge their pain.
 Anyone who has ever been injured, therefore, really wants nothing more than to hear the one who hurt him admit he was wrong and to apologize.
 So give your children the honesty they deserve.

 This is all a heavy price to pay for your past mistakes.
 But if you don’t pay the price, you will spend the rest of your life getting angry at anyone—including God Himself—who points out your self-deceit.
 And being angry at God is, well, not the path to heaven.